llvm/circt/docs/RationaleHW.md

 operations and does not have "connect" semantics.
 Instead, it is designed to be a flexible and extensible substrate that may be extended with higher level dialects mixed into it (like `sv`, `comb`, and `seq` in the future, etc).

-_MW: Above is the first mention of `seq` dialect_

-_MW:  My impression is that the `hw` dialect is modeling the concept of components that can be plugged together with "wires", without dealing with any of the functionality within the components.
-Or is connection not part of `hw`?
-If it is I think it's worth calling out specifically here._

 ## `hw` Type System